hmrc/mdtp-dog-team-apprentice/projects/Vizceral.md

 Output the data structure required by Vizceral Demo.

 ### 4. Up and running with Docker
-Use the generated sample data file and build a Docker container to be used to demo the data generated.
+Use the generated sample data file and build a [Docker](https://www.docker.com/) container to be used to demo the data generated.

 ### 5. Using real data
+Up until now, we've been using a sample data file we collected and processed manually.

-Update the vizceral demo so it pulls the data file from an S3 bucket, then demo this.
+Now, work on pulling the data from an S3 bucket, processing it, then demo the results.

 ### 6. Approaching real time
 Update the vizceral demo so it polls for updated data file every one minute.

-### 7.
+We should now have a visualisation which is in step with real-life data.

 Take a second 1 hour sample file and generate a second datafile then demo using a locally running container that the updated data causes the visualization to change.

-### 8. Lambda
+### 7. Lambda
 Lambda functions are an Amazon product that allows serverless code to run in the cloud in response to events.

 Convert the data generation script to run as an AWS lambda function that is driven by an AWS S3 notification event, but still pushes the data to an S3 bucket.

-### 9. Lastly...
+### 8. Lastly...
 Work with the telemetry team to tune the frequency that the nginx files get pushed to S3